Staging the living room before you place your home on the real estate market will help your home sell faster and for

-Center an area rug under a conversation grouping of furniture or use 2 area rugs to define separate conversation groupings.
-Good sizes for groupings like these are 6’ by 9’ rugs or 5’ by 8’ rugs.
+Center area rugs under a conversational grouping of furniture, or use two area rugs to define separate groupings.
+Good rug sizes for groupings like this: 6’ by 9’ rugs or 5’ by 8’ rugs.

-Make sure that the rug you buy is large enough to fit the front legs of your sofa and chairs on top.
+Be sure that the rug you use is large enough to fit the front legs of your sofa and chairs on top of.
 (It’s better if all the legs can fit on the rug, but large area rugs can be expensive!)
 A rug running under furniture creates the impression that a space is larger than it really is.

 If you place an area rug over wall-to-wall carpeting, don’t be surprised when home buyers want to look underneath.
 They’ll think you are covering a massive stain!

-Another good interior decorating tip for placing 1 large area rug that covers most of the floor; have at least 1 or 2 feet of floor showing between the wall and the rug.
+For area rugs that cover most of the floor, have at least 1 or 2 feet of floor showing between the wall and the rug.
 If the rug goes all the way to the wall, it will give the illusion of “shrinking” the space.

 Furniture should be placed into conversation groupings.
 A sofa should have another sofa, or two chairs (of equal visual weight) facing or perpendicular to it.

 If the living room has a fireplace, center the conversation grouping toward it.
-When you enter the living room, the fireplace should be the first thing you see, with nothing blocking the view.
+When you enter the living room, the fireplace should be the first thing you see.

-If the focal point in the living room is a window, center the conversation grouping at the window and where the view can be enjoyed while sitting.
+If the focal point in the living room is a window, face the conversation grouping toward the window where the view can be enjoyed while sitting.
 Keep a clear path from the door to the window as well, so that home buyers can clearly see the view.

 Keep sight lines open to your focal points.
-Don’t block the fireplace or window with a large piece of furniture.
+Don’t block the fireplace or window with a large piece of furniture or a tall tree.

-Furniture, such as a media center or bookshelves, should be decluttered before staging the living room.
-Don't try to completely fill the bookshelves-- keep spaces between objects to create an open and airy effect.
+Furniture, like a media center or bookshelves, should be decluttered before staging the living room.
+Don't try to completely fill the bookshelves-- leave spaces between objects to create an open and airy effect.